nicupop729/for_wheels_api/README.md

 # FOR WHEELS API

-> An API to server and SPA built by the same team, for a luxury renting cars agency: For Wheels!
+> An API to serve a SPA built by the same team, for a luxury renting cars agency: For Wheels!

 ![screenshot](./app/assets/database_for_wheels.png)

 Rent one of a kind car, your dream car for **For Wheels**!!
-This SPA takes the information from the back-end API developed by us and, accordingly to the user interaction, consumes it and renders the data on the UI.
+This SPA takes the information from the back-end API developed by us and.
+Accordingly to the user interaction, consumes it and renders the data on the UI.

 ## Built With